Guilherme Samaia

 Guilherme de Abreu Sampaio Samaia (born 2 October 1996 in São Paulo) is a Brazilian former racing driver.
 He has competed in the 2021 Formula 2 Championship with Charouz, and in 2020 racing for Campos.
-In 2017 he won the Brazilian Formula 3 season with Cesário F3.
+In 2017, he won the Brazilian Formula 3 season with Cesário F3.

 Career

 Karting

 Samaia began his racing career in karting in 2012, competing the Florida Winter Tour - Rotax Junior championship.
 His only season in the championship resulted in Samaia finishing 47th out of 63 competitors.
 The championship was won by Oliver Askew and had Kyle Kirkwood and Juan Manuel Correa also competing.

 Junior Formulas in Brazil

-In 2013, Samaia competed in 2 of the 16 races in the Fórmula Junior Brazil championship for Satti Racing Team, gaining 10 points and finishing 16th.
+In 2013, Samaia competed in two of the sixteen races in the Fórmula Junior Brazil championship for Satti Racing Team, gaining ten points and finishing 16th.

-For 2015, he switched to the Formula 3 Brazil Light series racing for Cesário.
-He scored thirteen podiums in sixteen races, including six wins and took the championship title with 171 points, thirty points ahead of 2nd place Matheus Muniz.
+For 2015, Samaia switched to the Formula 3 Brazil Light series racing for Cesário.
+He scored thirteen podiums in sixteen races, including six wins and took the championship title with 171 points, thirty points ahead of second place Matheus Muniz.

 Sticking with Cesário, Samaia jumped up to Formula 3 Brazil for the 2016 season.
-He finished 2nd in the first round of the season at Velopark, behind Carlos Cunha Filho.
-Samaia didn't win his first race until the 1st race at the Autódromo José Carlos Pace Circuit in the forth round of the season, he would go on to win two more races meaning he finished the season with three wins and ten podiums.
-Samaia finished 2nd with 140 points, sixty-five points behind eventual champion Matheus Iorio.
+He finished second in the first round of the season at Velopark, behind Carlos Cunha Filho.
+Samaia didn't win his first race until the first race at the Autódromo José Carlos Pace Circuit in the fourth round of the season, he would go on to win two more races meaning he finished the season with three wins and ten podiums.
+Samaia finished second with 140 points, sixty-five points behind eventual champion Matheus Iorio.

-In 2017 Samaia dominated the Formula 3 A Brasil championship, winning all but three of the sixteen races finishing fifth, eighth and second respectively in the races that he did not win.
+In 2017, Samaia dominated the Formula 3 A Brasil championship, winning all but three of the sixteen races finishing fifth, eighth and second respectively in the races that he did not win.
 This ultimately led to him winning the championship by 87 points.